 - Cut the yarn, leaving a tail of about 6 inches.

-- Use your crochet hook to weave in the ends at the top and the bottom.
+- Use your crochet hook to weave in the ends at the top and the bottom, as well as any extra ends if you added a second ball of yarn.

 Make the Project Your Own

-This is a wonderful all-purpose scarf pattern that is the perfect basis to personalize.
+This is a wonderful all-purpose scarf pattern that is fun and easy to personalize.
 You can make it with any kind of yarn or combine two different kinds of yarn.
-If you want to use a different weight of yarn than the super bulky, check the label to see what size needles are recommended and use them instead of the size 13.
-You might also need a few more stitches if you are using a lighter weight yarn in order to get a nice width—or you can make a super-skinny scarf.
+If you want to use a different weight of yarn than the super bulky, check the label to see what size needles they recommend and use them instead of the size 13.
+You might also need to cast on a few more stitches if you are using a lighter weight yarn to get a nice width—or you can make a super-skinny scarf.